 Our dentists are contracted to provide our members with the prices listed on the discounted price lists.
 We encourage all our members to call us at 800-372-7615 or email us at email@example.com if they are charged incorrectly so we can speak to the dental office and see what’s going on.

-For the Careington Care 500 plan (our most popular plan), we also provide the full list of discounts on our website and our app (COMING SOON) so members can pull up the list at the dental office to make sure they are charging them the correct pricing.
+For the Careington Care 500 plan (our most popular plan), we also provide the full list of discounts on our website and our app, so members can pull up the list at the dental office to make sure they are charging them the correct pricing.

 Some reasons the dentist you visited didn’t honor the discounts can include:

-- The dentist is not in our network of providers
+- The dentist isn’t in our network of providers

 - You’re visiting a specialist (orthodontist, periodontist, endodontist, pediatric dentist, etc.) who is contracted to offer 20% off their services.
 General dentists are contracted to discount much more—usually around 50% off their normal rates.

 Our dentists go through a thorough vetting process before being added to our list of providers: